Docklet-Official/docklet/README.md

 ---

-## What is Nextbase?
+## What is Docklet?

-**Nextbase** started as a self-hosted PostgreSQL manager.
+**Docklet** started as a self-hosted PostgreSQL manager.
 It has since grown into a **complete VPS control panel** — all running inside Docker on your own server with no cloud dependency, no data leaving your machine, and no subscription fees.

 From a single browser tab you can: